 Maintain a current US Lacrosse membership and NCSI background screening

-A current membership and background screening maintains a Level 1 or Level 2 Coach Development Certification and qualifies you to enroll in the Level 3 certification program.
-The criminal background check is based on guidelines from the National Council for Youth Sports, the FBI PROTECT Act and the National Center for Missing and Exploited Children.
+A current membership and background screening maintains your Level 1 or 2 certification and qualifies you to enroll in the Level 3 certification program.
+A complementary background check is part of your USA Lacrosse membership.
+The background check is performed by one of the nation’s leading providers - the National Center for Safety Initiatives (NCSI), based on guidelines from the National Council for Youth Sports, the FBI PROTECT Act and the National Center for Missing and Exploited Children.

 Complete a live training

 Live training is available virtually.
 Click here for the calendar of currently available workshops.
 If you previously took our hands-on Level 3 instructional clinic, you do not also have to take the virtual workshop to certify.

 The Center for Disease Control and National Federation of State High School Associations courses provide important information about preventing, recognizing and responding to a concussion.
 Take the free CDC or NFHS course (link above), then email your completion certificate and member ID to firstname.lastname@example.org.
 A USA Lacrosse staff member will add the course completion added to your training history.